Alison is a freelance writer on health, nutrition, skincare, and pets, especially cats and dogs.

 Visit your doctor, who may refer you to an eye specialist if the above procedures do not provide any relief.
 There may be an underlying condition which requires treatment, but in most cases, prescription ointments or drops will soothe your eyes and relieve the symptoms.

 Tips to Prevent Sore and Itchy Eyes

-Once you have relief from the irritation and sooth the redness, here are some tips which can help in the prevention of all kinds of allergies and especially those causing watering eyes or the dryness or itchiness which can also result.
+Once you have relief from the irritation and soothe the redness, here are some tips which can help in the prevention of all kinds of allergies and especially those causing watering eyes or dryness or itchiness which can also result.

 - Vacuum your home or office space regularly to reduce dust and pet hair.
 The seasonal outdoor allergens can be avoided by shutting the windows and outlets of a room.